As many good ideas, it all started with a group of friends having a beer in a bar near University Carlos III (UC3M) in Madrid.

 An interesting part of the governing process is that any ASROB member can become a leader and member of the board.
 The only requirement is a commitment to work and develop a project.
 So the process is bottom-up, those interested in contributing will get more responsibilities.
 This is the complete opposite of traditional organizations, where leaders will select the bottom part of the organization.

 After several years experimenting and learning, in 2016 we decided to improve ASROB’s management by increasing the flatness and openness of our society.
 The governing board was dissolved in favor of a democratic system in which all the important decisions were made by voting.
 This way, all members would have equal rights to participate and give their opinion.
 This new system was supported using several online tools.
 For communication and discussion of common matters a public Telegram group was created.
 GitHub, a platform originally intended for storing and managing code was 'hacked' to serve as a platform to keep an open track of the 'issues' that affected our organization, and discuss how to solve them.
 As a consequence, we observed that, after these changes, there was an increase in the participation and engagement of new members, as they could learn what were the issues being worked on at any time, and felt that their opinion was important and being taken into account.

 Through these 10 years, ASROB projects have been related to 5 main lines of work: humanoids, mobile robots, drones, 3D printers and robot devastation.

 After that, in 2012, ASROB acquired some Bioloid robots from Robotis, which were the base for a lot of undergraduate and master theses.
-Ceabot was the main workbench and target for the developments made, and because of that, for a long time the we counted with a full size replica of the official competition scenario.
+Ceabot was the main workbench and target for the developments made, and because of that, for a long time we counted with a full-size replica of the official competition scenario.

 There have been several lines of development of mobile robots in ASROB.
 One of the first projects was ECRO (Earth Civil Robot), whose objective was to create an autonomous mobile platform.
 The development included mechanics, electronics, control, communications and computer vision.